mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

     Pricebook: View Only -

 ## Field Access
+Access to specific fields can be controlled.
+Fields can be unticked as 'visible' for any profile.
+Field-level security settings will override field properties so can be mor restrictive.
+If the setting is changed to 'read-only', the 'edit' button will be overriden.
+The exception is universally required fields.
+Fields can be set to not visible or read-only.

 ## Role Hierarchy
+Role Hierarchy works by granting records access to users that are higher in the role hierarchy.
+This helps when the Org-wide Defaults are set to more restrictive settings, and this opens up records under people.
+It is really a 'data access hierarchy'.
+Under Sharing Settings, there is an option to ```Grant Access Using Hierarchies``` which will open up access to people in hierarchy.

 ## Manager Group Access
+Manager Groups allow user to share records up or down their management chain.

 ## Sharing Rules
+Sharing rules allow record access to other users based on their role, territoy, public group membership, or manager group.

 ## Manual Sharing
+Allows users to share records with other users on a one-off basis.

 ## Manual User Sharing
 ## Record Sharing Hierarchy
 ## Report and Dashboard Folders